AICPA-AuditDataAnalytics2018/ADS---Python-Example-/README.md

 This repository displays the benefits of using Python and the Jupyter Notebook in a financial statement audit.

+## Requirements

+If you haven't already installed Python 3 and Jupyter, the easiest way to install both is by using [Anaconda](https://www.anaconda.com/distribution/).

 ## Usage

 TODO: Write usage instructions